In 1984 I flew home from Paris for Christmas in Boston.

 "Old lady?" asked Ernest and Bernadette nodded her head.
 The boatman said, "No ghosts on water.
 Sleep now.
 We dive."

-Underwater sea turtles floated past us.
+Underwater was another world.
+Sea turtles floated past us.
 Fish wore vivid colors.
 Darryl posed as a mermaid.
-Clark frantically snapped shots, as the current dragged us out of position.
+Clark frantically snapped shots.
 I passed my mouthpiece to Darryl.
 Her spit tasted better than mine.

 After thirty minutes we returned to shore.